timsliu/pycli/README.md

 ### Python Frontend

-* Improved random surface generation using random "islands" that grow in each direction based on some probability
+* Improved random surface generation using random "islands" that grow in each direction based on some probability (v 0.2)
-* Use Python operator overloading to allow setting atmospheric gas concentrations without calling methods
+* Use Python operator overloading to allow setting atmospheric gas concentrations without calling methods (v 0.2)
-* Allow input to be either CO2 levels or annual net emissions
+* Allow input to be either CO2 levels or annual net emissions (v 0.1)
-* Conditional statements based on temperature
+* Conditional statements based on temperature (v 0.3)

 ### Backend climate model
-* Fix convolution wrapping around vertical edge of map
+* Fix convolution wrapping around vertical edge of map (v 0.1) **Done**
-* Update convolution so that grid cells over the poles are adjacent
+* Update convolution so that grid cells over the poles are adjacent (v 0.1)
-* Add accelerated convolution and average temp calculation so accelerated model can be used
+* Add accelerated convolution and average temp calculation so accelerated model can be used (v 0.2)
-* Add tilt to the planet
+* Add tilt to the planet (v 0.4)
-* Make temperature at each timestep influenced by previous timestep - currently each timestep is independent
+* Make temperature at each timestep influenced by previous timestep - currently each timestep is independent (v 0.2)
-* Change surfaces so that ice can melt and water can freeze depending on temperature
+* Change surfaces so that ice can melt and water can freeze depending on temperature (v 0.3)
-* Spawn additional threads to output temperature files in parallel with calculations
+* Spawn additional threads to output temperature files in parallel with calculations (v 0.2)
-* Optionally output intermediate temperature files
+* Optionally output intermediate temperature files (v 0.2)

 ### Visualization suite
-* Remove basemap and build TKinter/matplotlib drawing mechanism
+* Remove basemap and build TKinter/matplotlib drawing mechanism (v 0.1)
-* Line chart of average temperature
+* Line chart of average temperature (v 0.1)
-* Stitch temperature files into a gif
+* Stitch temperature files into a gif (v 0.3)

 ### Additional features
-* OSX compatibility (there are no plans to make PyCli Windows compatible)
+* OSX compatibility (there are no plans to make PyCli Windows compatible) (v 0.1)

 ## Contributors and Contact
 PyCli is an open source project created by Kalhan Koul, Timothy Liu, and